Contrasting Benson Hill (BHIL) & The Competition

 |2.40

-Benson Hill presently has a consensus target price of $7.25, suggesting a potential upside of 84.48%.
-As a group, “Food & kindred products” companies have a potential upside of 25.39%.
-Given Benson Hill’s stronger consensus rating and higher possible upside, equities research analysts plainly believe Benson Hill is more favorable than its competitors.
+Benson Hill currently has a consensus target price of $7.25, suggesting a potential upside of 91.80%.
+As a group, “Food & kindred products” companies have a potential upside of 26.49%.
+Given Benson Hill’s stronger consensus rating and higher possible upside, equities analysts plainly believe Benson Hill is more favorable than its rivals.

 Institutional and Insider Ownership

 13.5% of Benson Hill shares are owned by institutional investors.
 Comparatively, 57.2% of shares of all “Food & kindred products” companies are owned by institutional investors.
-3.3% of Benson Hill shares are owned by insiders.
-Comparatively, 16.5% of shares of all “Food & kindred products” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.
+3.3% of Benson Hill shares are owned by company insiders.
+Comparatively, 16.5% of shares of all “Food & kindred products” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

-This table compares Benson Hill and its competitors revenue, earnings per share and valuation.

 About Benson Hill